 Bridal bouquets are an inevitable part of every wedding.
 It is probably the most important accessory and styling detail for every bride – and bridesmaids – and that is why it’s one of the elements that people pay significant attention to.

 But have you ever thought about how amazing it would be if you could create this beautiful accessory for your special day all on your own?
 It may seem like a tough task, but it’s such an exciting and fun thing to do, that it’s a challenge worth taking.
-Plus, the personal effort you’ll put on it will add a sweet and unique touch to your wedding,
+Plus, the personal effort you’ll put into it will add a sweet and unique touch to your wedding.

 Just follow those 5 easy steps and you will create the bouquet of your dreams!

 First, you need to decide on the color palette you’ll be using.
 Traditionally most wedding bouquets are consisted of white and cream flowers but feel free to choose whatever color you like.
 You can find inspiration in lots of things: the overall floral design or the aesthetic of your wedding, any emotions you wish your bouquet to convey, whether it is an evening or a morning wedding, the location, and even your wedding dress.
 You can choose sentimental, contrasting, or matching colors, soft or vibrant tones, light or darker shades.
 Whatever you choose though, prefer to stick to shades of either a single color or a small range of colors.

 Once you’ve made your decision, you can move on with choosing your flowers.
 You’ll need two types of flowers: your strong primary flowers and some secondary flowers.